CFI 2015 News and Events

 _________________________________________________________________________________

-Kris Hogquist is a 2015 inductee into the AHC Academy of Excellence in Health Research.
-You can see her plaque on the wall in the PWB/Moos concourse.
-The citation reads "Kristin Hogquist is widely recognized by the international scientific community for her many important contributions in the field of immunology.
-Her work helped to put the University of Minnesota on the map as a major international center for immunology research.”
-Read more...
+Kris Hogquist was inducted into the AHC Academy of Excellence in Health Research in 2015.
+Her commemorative plaque is displayed on the wall in the PWB/Moos concourse.
+The citation reads: "Kristin Hogquist is widely recognized by the international scientific community for her many important contributions in the field of immunology.
+Her work helped to put the University of Minnesota on the map as a major international center for immunology research."
+Learn more about Kris Hogquist's honor

 _________________________________________________________________________________